 Stress is another common risk factor for premature birth.
 While short-term stress such as a brief argument is usually not enough to induce labour, chronic stress can cause long-term changes in the body’s hormone levels, vascular systems and immune systems which can influence labour to start before the baby is full-term.
-Any expectant mothers who are suffering from chronic stress should speak to their GP as soon as possible to protect their mental health and the health of their child.
+Any expectant mothers suffering from chronic stress should speak to their GP as soon as possible to protect their mental health and their child’s health.

 Article by Professor Asma Khalil, Consultant Obstetrician at The Portland Hospital, (part of HCA Healthcare UK).

 Parental Control Ep, 72: Why Won’t My Baby Sleep?
 Expert Sophie Wilkinson Explains All